fastred/EmojiTextView/README.md

 `EmojiController` provides three points of customization through properties:

-- `mapping` – contains a mapping from words to array of emojis
+- `mapping` – contains a mapping from words to an array of emojis
-- `textHighlightingFactory` – creates a new instance of an object conforming to `TextHighlighting` protocol; each instance of that object is reponsible for highlighting a single word
+- `textHighlightingFactory` – creates a new instance of an object conforming to `TextHighlighting` protocol; each instance of that object is responsible for highlighting a single word
 - `defaultAttributes` - attributes (as in `NSAttributedString`) of a text that's not replaceable with emoji

 ## Installation